Presumption of Impairment

-Under Florida law, the result of a breath test reading may lead to certain "presumption of impairment" being applied in the case.
+Under Florida law, the result of a breath test reading in a DUI case may lead to certain "presumption of impairment" being applied in the case.
 The presumptions define impairment and emphasize the scientific value of breath testing evidence.

 The other evidence might be sufficient to overcome the presumption of impairment.
 That other evidence can include the defendant's driving pattern, the odor of alcohol, the defendant's appearance, behavior, movements, and speech.